josego85/josego85/README.md

 - 🔭 Currently working with **Symfony**, **Laravel**, **Next.js**, and **Vue.js**
 - 🌱 Exploring **AI agents** powered by LangChain and Ollama
+- 📦 Learning **Kubernetes** for container orchestration and cloud-native deployments
 - 🗺️ Building innovative **GIS applications** for spatial data analysis
 - 🐧 GNU/Linux enthusiast and server administrator (Debian, Ubuntu)
 - 💡 Strong believer in **open-source** contributions and community collaboration